shivalkarrahul/docker-python-flask/README.md

 # docker-python-flask

-Dockerize Your Flask Python Application
+This project demonstrates how to Dockerize a Flask application and set it up on an AWS EC2 instance.

+The goal is to first make you familiar with the manual setup of the application, providing a solid understanding of how each component works individually.
+Once you’re comfortable with the manual process, you’ll then learn how to streamline and simplify deployment using Docker.

+This README provides comprehensive instructions for both manual setup and Dockerized deployment.

+You will find detailed instructions for:

+**Manual Setup**: Learn how to set up the Flask application manually without Docker, which provides insight into the configuration and challenges of a traditional deployment.

+**Dockerized Setup**: Understand how to simplify and streamline deployment using Docker and Docker Compose, including detailed steps for running and managing containers.

 ## Overview

-This project demonstrates how to Dockerize a Flask application and set it up on an AWS EC2 instance.
-You can choose to run the application either manually using `docker run` commands or easily with Docker Compose.
+This project provides two approaches to setting up a Flask application:

+**Manual Setup**: Run the application and its components manually on an AWS EC2 instance.

+**Dockerized Setup**: Use Docker and Docker Compose on an AWS EC2 instance to automate the deployment process, ensuring a consistent and reproducible environment.

 ## Architectural Diagram